 What To Buy/Rent Once in Jackson Hole

 Bear mace: Jackson Hole and its environs are squarely located in bear country (see “Staying Safe in Bear Country”) thus carrying bear spray while hiking and camping is a must.
-You cannot fly with bear mace, but you can buy it from JD High Country Outfitters on Town Square or rent a canister from Teton Backcountry Rentals.
+You cannot fly with bear mace, but you can buy it from the Jackson Hole's premier outdoor retailer conveniently located on Town square JD High Country Outfitters —who additionally carries every outdoor item you could imagine.
+Or rent a canister of bear spray from Teton Backcountry Rentals.

 Locally-made snacks, such as Tram Bars or Bovine+Swine sausages from Bin 22 and Bodega, are good for an energy boost during hikes, adventures on the lakes in Grand Teton National Park or trips down the Snake River.